mohammedafeef/cu-algo/SemOne/StarPyramid/readme.md

-Problem: Create a code to dispaly a star pyramid.
+Problem: C program to display pyramid star
-Details: Star Pyramid using C
+Details:You can make a pyramid using *